DanArmstrong124/simon/README.md

 - As a user, I want to be able to press a start button, so that I can play Simon.
 - As a user, I want to be able to change the difficulty, so that I can play Simon based on my memory/skill sets.
 - As a user, I want to be able to get a copy of my progress, so that I can see my scores in the future.
+- As a user, I want to be able to leave feedback, so that I can help improve the online application.

 ## WireFrames